ChrisChinchilla/docs/engine/install/linux-postinstall.md

 If you don't want to preface the `docker` command with `sudo`, create a Unix group called `docker` and add users to it.
 When the Docker daemon starts, it creates a Unix socket accessible by members of the `docker` group.
-On some Linux distributions, the system automatically creates this group when installing Docker Engine using a package manager.
+On some Linux distros, the system automatically creates this group when installing Docker Engine using a package manager.
 In that case, there is no need for you to manually create the group.